am3n/CraptionReporter-Server/README.md

 # Step 2
 ```
-put 'craptionreporter' in your public_html
+put 'craptionreporter' folder in your public_html
 ```

 # Step 3
 ```
-open 'craptionreporter' and edit 'DBConfig.php'
+open 'craptionreporter' in your public_html and edit 'DBConfig.php'.
+set your db name, user and pass
 ```

 # Step 4
 ```
-put your app's mapping files in 'mappings' directory
+put your app's release mapping files in 'mappings' directory
-rename your mapping files into this:
+rename your mapping files into this: 'mapping-[versionCode].txt'
-mapping-[versionCode].txt (for example: mapping-0.txt)
+(for example: 'mapping-1.txt')
 ```